 One of our strengths is that our Sixth Form is part of a wider school community and students have the opportunity to be a subject ambassador supporting staff and students in the school.
-This involves mentoring younger students in lessons or after school clubs or helping them with their reading.
-Sixth Form students run dance and drama workshops, homework club, sports teams, debating club and many more.
+This involves

 Student Leaders organise fundraising events for national charitable organisations but students also regularly support charities in the local community.
 Student Leaders also plan team building and fun events with their peers.
 We hope that you will become involved.